 Students may apply for ONE placement outside Canada in the final year of the program.
-Information sessions are held in the Spring of Year 1 for students interested in international placements, but students are encouraged and expected to meet individually with the ACCE prior to making plans for an international placement.
-Queen's Physical Therapy students have travelled to several countries in the past for international placement experiences including: Australia, India, Tanzania, Israel, the UK, France, Bosnia, as well as Central America.
+Information sessions are held in Year 1 for students interested in international placements, but students are encouraged and expected to meet individually with the ACCE prior to making plans for an international placement.
+Queen's Physical Therapy students have travelled to several countries in the past for international placement experiences including: Australia, India, Tanzania, Israel, the UK, France, and Scotland.
 Section 3, Applying for Placements, describes the process for international placements.

-3.0 The Clinical Education Process I: Applying for Placements
+3.0 The Clinical Education Process I: Applying for

+Placements

-This section describes the process of application for and assignment of placements preparation for placements.
+This section describes the process of application for and assignment of placements preparation for placements